 Habitat Zone 1 was a 442 m section of the unnamed tributary to Baxter Creek that entered the property from the west and flowed east outside of the subject property.
-The tributary eventually flows into Baxter Creek approximately 380 m downstream (northeast) (Figure 1.1).
+The tributary eventually flows into Baxter Creek mainstem approximately 380 m downstream (northeast) (Figure 1.1).
 The unnamed tributary to Baxter Creek from here on will be referred to as "watercourse".
-The watercourse had defined natural channels and appeared to be a permanent watercourse.
+The watercourse had defined natural channels and appeared to have permanent flow sourced by groundwater.
+Several seep areas were identified within this zone during the 2018 field assessments and have been illustrated in Figure 1.1.

 The in-water substrate was dominated by sand and gravel.
-The average water depth was 0.08 m, with an average wetted width of 1.27 m.
+The average water depth was 0.08 m and the average wetted width was 1.27 m.
 Instream cover was composed of large and small woody debris with some undercut banks and boulders.
 The canopy cover was relatively high, covering 75-100% of the water's surface.
 The overhead cover was composed of trees, shrubs, woody debris and overhanging banks (Table 3.5).
 Refer to Section 3.2.1 Vegetation Communities for full riparian vegetation details.